kafkas/typesync/README.md

       <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="Typesync CLI is released under the MIT license." /></a>
 </p>

-Typesync is an open-source schema management tool that simplifies managing [Firestore](https://cloud.google.com/firestore) databases.
-Typesync allows you to maintain a single source of truth for your Firestore architecture in a special _schema_.
-With this schema in place, you can seamlessly auto-generate type definitions for multiple platforms like TypeScript, Swift, Python, and more using the CLI tool.
+Typesync is an open-source schema management tool for [Firestore](https://cloud.google.com/firestore) databases.
+You maintain a single source of truth for your Firestore architecture in a _schema_, then use the CLI to generate code and validate data from that schema.

-Typesync keeps your database and application code consistent and up-to-date at all times.
-In addition to type definitions, it lets you generate other useful things like Security Rules, Mermaid graphs visualizing your database architecture and documentation for your data models.
+Typesync helps keep your database, generated application code, and validation checks aligned as your schema changes.

+# How Typesync Helps You

+- Generate Firestore models for TypeScript, Swift, and Python from one schema.
+- Validate live Firestore documents with `typesync validate-data`.
+- Generate Security Rules validators from the same model definitions.
+- Visualize your Firestore architecture with Mermaid graphs.
+- Carry schema documentation into generated model output.

 [**View the full documentation (docs) ▸**](https://docs.typesync.org)